djangofan/police-shooting-data-workspace/README.md

 ## How to use this project

 1. Fork my project to your GitHub account.
 2. Add your own new separate Notebook file.
+Probably you should prefer R over Julia.
 3. Create your Graphs
 4. Make a pull request and I will approve and merge it into this project.
 5. George Floyd